sagemath/sagewiki_to_gh-2022-10-10/days66.md

 == What ==

-Monday, Tuesday will be introduction talks.
+Monday, Tuesday will be devoted to users with introduction talks.
+We welcome local students and professor from Liège to attend those talks.

-Wednesday and Thursday will be advanced talks with lot of time for development.
+Wednesday and Thursday will be devoted to developers (wanabees welcome) with lot of time for development.

-There is a possibility that Wednesday will be devoted to solving bugs (Bug Day) where development of new features will be prohibited.
+There is a possibility that Wednesday will be reserved to solving bugs (Bug Day) where development of new features will be prohibited.

+== Some magic powder ==

+There will be "Math Computing Fights" organized at the end of the first two days.
+There will be math quiz involving computations.
+There will be prices for the fastest and nicest solutions.
+People may use whatever software they want.
+The show will be inspired from Star Academy and stuff like that.

 == Where ==